 After completing his undergraduate education at the University of California, Riverside, he earned a doctorate in physical anthropology from the University of Michigan.

 He taught for many years in the anthropology and integrative biology departments at the University of California, Berkeley.
+In 1995, he was honored with the Academy of Achievement Golden Plate Award.

 He spent the majority of his childhood in Lake Arrowhead, California.